-One of the most vital aspects of our industry is the connection between a carrier and an agency.
-We all want these connections to be a well-oiled machine that aid agencies in quoting and placing business where it’s in the best interest of the insureds.
-And on the carrier side aids in underwriting and rating that business, as well as gathering and analyzing the vast amounts of available data.
-But how do we get there?
+One of the most critical components of the insurance industry is the connectivity between a carrier and their agency partners.
+Ideally, these connections help agencies in quoting and placing business wherever would be in the best interest of the end-insured.
+On the carrier side, it should assist underwriting and rating that business, as well as gathering and analyzing the vast amounts of available data.

 Easier and better quality book rolls

-When you’re looking to expand into a new area or line of business agencies, agency analysis must be conducted to identify exactly where growth opportunities lie and that requires a connection.
-Gathering, evaluating and rating the business of agencies can be a daunting task, however, having the right technology in place can instantly ease the process.
-Each piece of data comes from somewhere, and more often than not it requires a request, download, book roll, or other types of connection with an agency.
-Your data analysis and growth potential can’t be slowed down by an inability to connect with and obtain vital data from the agencies that drive your business, write your policies, and help your customers.
+When you’re looking to expand into a new area or line of business, agency analysis must be conducted to identify exactly where those growth opportunities exist.
+That requires a connection.
+Gathering, evaluating, and rating the business of agencies can be a daunting task; however, having the right technology in place can instantly ease the process.
+Each piece of data comes from somewhere, and most often it requires a request, download, book roll, or other form of connection process with an agency.

 Streamlined, secure connections

-The importance of connectivity for growth cannot be understated, but it is just as important for these connections to be done the right way.
-In this world of information and data security, are we asking often enough how accurate and efficient our ways of requesting and collecting data are?
-Connectivity between carriers and agencies should be at an all-time high, but in order to fully realize the possibilities of these connections we must ensure that each transfer of information is accurate, secure, and instantaneous.
-Connections must progress beyond manual data entry and sending employees to an agency to conduct a book roll, which are unsecured and prone to human error.
+The importance of connectivity for growth cannot be understated, but it is just as important that these connections are established with data security in mind.
+How effective are your systems for requesting, collecting, storing, and protecting data?
+Connectivity between carriers and agencies has never been greater, and in order to fully realize the possibilities of these connections it's imperative that each information transfer is accurate and secure.
+Sending employees to an agency in-person to conduct a book roll is often unsecure and inevitably prone to human error.

 Less data entry, more accurate data